Optimal Strategies for Winning Certain Coset-Guessing Quantum Games: An Optimal Winning Strategy

 \begin{example} As in \Cref{ex:BobandCharlieBijection}, suppose $m=3$ and the reduced-row echelon generator matrix for $W$ is

 Recall that $\CS(W) = \langle e_3, e_4, e_6\rangle$ and $\CS(W^\perp) = \langle e_1, e_2, e_5 \rangle$.
 For any choices of $x \in \CS(W)$ and $z \in \CS(W^\perp)$, we have

-All but the third and fifth qubit are entangled since $\CNOT_{i, j}H_i\ket{x + z}$ entangles the $i$ and $j$'th qubits.
+where we use the shorthand notation $\CNOT_{i,J} = \prod_{j \in J} \CNOT_{i,j}$ All but the third and fifth qubit are entangled since $\CNOT_{i, j}H_i\ket{x + z}$ entangles the $i$ and $j$'th qubits.
 We will present operations Bob and Charlie can apply so that each entangled qubit forms an EPR pair with a single qubit on the other side.
-In this example, Bob will apply $H_1\CNOT_{1, 2}$, Charlie will apply $\CNOT_{4, 6}$ and the resulting state will be
+In this example, Bob will apply $\CNOT_{2,1}$, and the resulting state will be